Jewish wedding: Signing of the marriage contract

 Before the wedding ceremony, the groom agrees to be bound by the terms of the ketubah (marriage contract) in the presence of two witnesses, whereupon the witnesses sign the ketubah.
 Usually these two witnesses are not closely related to the couple, but family and friends will be present for the signing.
 The ketubah details the obligations of the groom to the bride, among which are food, clothing, and marital relations.
 This document has the standing of a legally binding agreement, though it may be hard to collect these amounts in a secular court.
 It is often written as an illuminated manuscript that is framed and displayed in their home.
 Under the chuppah, it is traditional to read the signed ketubah aloud, usually in the Aramaic original, but sometimes in translation.
 Traditionally, this is done to separate the two basic parts of the wedding.
 Non-Orthodox Jewish couples may opt for a bilingual ketubah, or for a shortened version to be read out.

 Bridal canopy

 A traditional Jewish wedding ceremony takes place under a chuppah (wedding canopy), symbolizing the new home being built by the couple when they become husband and wife.
+This too, in Ashkenazi Jewish custom, was usually placed outdoors under an open sky.
+The chuppah used in Ashkenazi ceremonies includes a cloth canopy held up by four beams.
+This structure is meant to represent the home of the new couple and is traditionally standing under an open sky.
+While some Sephardic weddings will also include a chuppah of a cloth canopy and four beams, some weddings will use the tallit the groom wears as the chuppah.
+Once the ceremony concludes the groom will wrap the tallit around himself and his new wife, signifying their joining.